-Trump pulls invitation to NFL champion Eagles over anthem
+Trump pulls invitation to NFL champions Eagles over anthem

 “They disagree with their President because he insists that they proudly stand for the National Anthem, hand on heart, in honor of the great men and women of our military and the people of our country,” Trump said.

 Last season, some National Football League players took a knee during the anthem to protest police shootings of unarmed black men, sparking a controversy.
+The protests began in 2016 with former San Francisco quarterback Colin Kaepernick.
 Trump denounced the players as unpatriotic and repeatedly demanded an end to such protests.

 Under a policy unveiled last month by NFL Commissioner Roger Goodell and welcomed by Trump, teams will be fined if players on the field fail to stand during “The Star-Spangled Banner.”
 Players who choose not to stand may remain in the locker room until the anthem is finished.